-Today, Colonial Williamsburg is a living history museum which comprises the Williamsburg, Virginia Historic District.
-The 301-acre Historic Area includes buildings from the 17th through the 19th century as well as re-created buildings related to its colonial and American Revolutionary War history.
+Today, Colonial Williamsburg is a living history museum that comprises the Williamsburg, Virginia Historic District.
+The 301-acre Historic Area includes buildings from the 17th through the 19th century and re-created buildings related to its colonial and American Revolutionary War history.
 It is one of the most ambitious restoration projects in the country.

-Prior to the arrival of the English colonists at Jamestown, Virginia in 1607, the area was inhabited by the Powhatan Confederacy.
+Before the arrival of the English colonists at Jamestown, Virginia, in 1607, the area was inhabited by the Powhatan Confederacy.
 However, by the 1630s, English settlements had grown to dominate the eastern portion of the Virginia Peninsula, and the Powhatan tribes had abandoned their nearby villages.

 In 1632, a fortified settlement called the Middle Plantation was built on high ground between the James and York Rivers.
-This site represented the first major inland settlement for the colony.
-Its growth was encouraged by the completion in 1634 of a continuous palisade across the Virginia peninsula which was about six miles long.
+This site represented the first significant inland settlement for the colony.
+Its growth was encouraged by the completion in 1634 of a continuous barrier across the Virginia peninsula about six miles long.

-On October 20, 1698, the statehouse in Jamestown burned down and the legislators moved their meetings to College of William & Mary.
-In 1699, the colonial capital was officially moved to Middle Plantation, putting an end to Jamestown’s 92-year run as Virginia’s colonial capital.
+On October 20, 1698, the statehouse in Jamestown burned down, and the legislators moved their meetings to the College of William & Mary.
+In 1699, the colonial capital was officially moved to Middle Plantation, ending Jamestown’s 92-year run as Virginia’s colonial capital.
 An official town was then laid out and was renamed Williamsburg in honor of King William III of Great Britain.
-Immediate plans were also made for the construction of a new capitol building.
+Immediate plans were also made for the construction of a new capital building.

-Over the next decades, Williamsburg grew, was improved, and more buildings were constructed.
+Over the following decades, Williamsburg grew, was improved, and more buildings were constructed.
 In 1771, it was the site of the first attempted canal in the United States.
 That year, Virginia’s last Royal Governor, Lord Dunmore, announced plans to connect Archer’s Creek to York River, forming a water route across the Virginia Peninsula, but the canal was never completed.
-However, remains of its construction can still be seen behind the Governor’s Palace in Colonial Williamsburg.
+However, its construction remains can still be seen behind the Governor’s Palace in Colonial Williamsburg.

 The same year, a two-story psychiatric hospital was built, capable of housing 24 patients.
 The “Public Hospital for Persons of Insane and Disordered Minds” was the first of its kind in the United States.

-In April 1775 as a dispute occurred between Governor Dunmore and Virginia colonists over gunpowder stored in the Williamsburg magazine.
-Dunmore, fearing rebellion, ordered royal marines to seize gunpowder and Patrick Henry responded by leading the Virginia Militia into the town, where a standoff ensued.
+In April 1775, Governor Dunmore and Virginia colonists had a dispute over gunpowder stored in the Williamsburg magazine.
+Dunmore, fearing rebellion, ordered royal marines to seize gunpowder, and Patrick Henry responded by leading the Virginia Militia into the town, where a standoff ensued.
 Dunmore threatened to destroy the city if attacked by the militia, but the dispute was resolved when payment for the powder was arranged.
-This was an important precursor in the run-up to the American Revolution.
+This was an essential precursor in the run-up to the American Revolution.

 Following the Declaration of Independence from Britain, the American Revolution broke out in 1776.
 During the War, the capital of Virginia was moved again in 1780, this time to Richmond at the urging of then-Governor Thomas Jefferson, who feared Williamsburg’s location made it vulnerable to British attack.
 However, during the war, Williamsburg retained its status as a venue for many important conventions.

 After the capital was moved, Williamsburg began to decline.
 Another factor in its decline was its location on high ground.
-During these years transportation in the colony was largely by canals and navigable rivers and the town was not sited on a major water route.
+During these years, transportation in the colony was mainly by canals and navigable rivers, and the town was not sited on a major water route.
 When the railroads began to be built in the 1830s, Williamsburg was bypassed.

-However, the College of William and Mary continued and expanded, as did the Public Hospital for Persons of Insane and Disordered Minds, which later became known as Eastern State Hospital.
+However, the College of William and Mary continued and expanded, as did the Public Hospital for Persons of Insane and Disordered Minds, later known as Eastern State Hospital.

-When the Civil War began in 1861, the student body of the college was depleted as the young men joined the Confederate Army.
+When the Civil War began in 1861, the college’s student body was depleted as the young men joined the Confederate Army.
 The College of William and Mary closed on May 10, 1861, and remained so for the duration of the conflict.
-The College Building was then used as a Confederate barracks and later as a hospital, before being burned by Union forces in 1862.
+The College Building was then used as a Confederate barracks and later as a hospital before being burned by Union forces in 1862.

-However, that changed when the Reverend Dr. W. A. R. Goodwin of Williamsburg’s Bruton Parish Church determined to expand and change Williamsburg’s future, provide it with a new major purpose, and turn much of the town into a massive living museum.
+However, that changed when the Reverend Dr. W. A. R. Goodwin of Williamsburg’s Bruton Parish Church determined to expand and shift Williamsburg’s future, provide it with a new major purpose, and turn much of the town into a massive living museum.
 Initially, Goodwin aimed to save his historic church building, which was accomplished by 1907.
 Afterward, Goodwin served for a number of years in upstate New York before he returned to Williamsburg in 1923.
-Upon his return, he realized that many of the other colonial-era buildings were also deteriorating and dreamed of a much larger restoration.
+Upon his return, he realized that many other colonial-era buildings were also deteriorating and dreamed of a much more extensive restoration.

-He sought support and financing from a number of sources before successfully attracting the interest and major financial help of Standard Oil heir and philanthropist John D. Rockefeller Jr. and his wife Abby Aldrich Rockefeller.
+He sought support and financing from several sources before successfully attracting the interest and significant financial help of Standard Oil’s heir and philanthropist John D. Rockefeller Jr. and his wife, Abby Aldrich Rockefeller.

-Their combined efforts created Colonial Williamsburg, involving restoration of much of the downtown Williamsburg area and the creation of a 301-acre Historic Area, celebrating the patriots and the early history of America.
+Their combined efforts created Colonial Williamsburg, involving the restoration of much of the downtown Williamsburg area and creating a 301-acre Historic Area, celebrating the patriots and the early history of America.

-Among the more ambitious reconstructions were the Governor’s Palace (originally built 1706-20); the Colonial Capitol Building (originally constructed 1701-05); and the Raleigh Tavern (originally built before 1742).
+Among the more ambitious reconstructions was the Governor’s Palace (originally built 1706-20); the Colonial Capitol Building (constructed initially 1701-05); and the Raleigh Tavern (originally built before 1742).
 A new Reception Center, located outside the restored area, was also built and now serves as the center of the interpretive program for Colonial Williamsburg.